Healthcare for visitors to Sweden

 As a visitor to Sweden, you are entitled to health and medical care on the same financial terms applicable to Swedish residents.
 However, you will need to show your European Health Insurance Card (EHIC).

-For more information about the EHIC card and how to apply for one, visit the homepage of the European Commission.
+For more information about the EHIC card and how to apply for it, visit the website of the European Commission.
 You can also find information about the EHIC card at the Social Insurance Agency (Försäkringskassan).

 Please note that you obtain an EHIC card by contacting the health insurance institution in your country of residence.